 Etherpad’s code has gone through a few rewrites, and as with many open-source projects, it contains technical debt (old, bad, or unused code).

 The web-based-only interface means that the average user will need to rely on someone else to host a server entrusting the server owner to keep their data safe and backed up.
 When testing on a mobile web browser, I was disconnected several times hinting that this might not be a good offering for the on-the-go user.

-While the project quite simple to use, there’s not a lot of documentation and the community is small in comparison to other projects.
+While the project is quite simple to use, there’s not a lot of documentation and the community is small in comparison to other projects.